Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: Proofs

-The author would like to thank Sharvaj Kubal, prof. Yaniv Plan, and prof. Ozgur Yilmaz for many fruitful discussions.
-A special thanks to prof. Michael Friedlander for pointing out that a generalization of the Fenchel-Rockafellar dual would be a promising avenue of research.
+The author would like to thank Sharvaj Kubal, Naomi Graham, prof. Yaniv Plan, and prof. Ozgur Yilmaz for many fruitful discussions.
+A special thanks to prof. Michael Friedlander for pointing out that a generalization of the Fenchel-Rockafellar dual and optimality conditions would be a promising research direction.
 This paper was produced with the Latex Exporter plugin in Obsidian.